SkeldJS/SkeldJS/spec/events.md

 ## SkeldjsPathfinder
 * `pathfinding.start` - Emitted when the pathfinder starts.
 * `pathfinding.stop` - Emitted when the pathfinder is stopped or reaches its destination.
+* `pathfinding.end` - Emitted when the pathfinder reaches its destination.
 * `pathfinding.pause` - Emitted when the pathfinder is paused.

 * `engine.recalculate` - Emitted when the pathfinder recalculates its path.